LennartFr/customer-loyalty-program/README.md

 <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">

-# Customer Loyalty Program with blockchain
+# Customer Loyalty Program with Blockchain

 This blockchain model for a customer loyalty program enhances the value of points to loyalty program members and brings in new value to the partners.
 Participants in this network have a more level relation among each other and points are in the centric position to connect all participants.